tsayula/Airline_Satisfaction/README.md

 -To understand which features have the greatest impact on overall customer satisfaction

--Inferential : Understand relationship between X- features & Y- target
+-Inferential : Understand relationship between X- features & Y- target.
-Lera: After evaluating our dataset we concluded that our business problem, was more inferential and less predictive.
+After evaluating our dataset we concluded that our business problem, was more inferential and less predictive.

 In other words, we want to understand how customer satisfaction is influenced by various factors such as age, leg room, gender, inflight service etc.